yu-pei/parsec-wiki/PaRSEC Trace Tables via Python.md

 Probably the easiest way to satisfy all of these dependencies at once is to install Continuum Analytics' "Anaconda" Python distribution (https://store.continuum.io/cshop/anaconda/), which is free and comes with all of the dependencies preinstalled.

+On Mac OS, macports contains all the necessary software.

 **Note:** all command line instructions on this page assume that you have the Python scripts in your PATH environment variable.
 You may *source* the Bash script found in your PaRSEC build directory at **tools/profiling/python/utilities/bash.env** to automatically set up your environment.

 # **Rudimentary Conversion and Load** #